Luminoid/blog/source/_posts/Terminal-Emulator-Comparison-2026.md

 - macOS and Linux only (no Windows)
 - Heavier memory footprint (~150 MB)
 - Non-standard UX can clash with existing muscle memory

+**Pricing (2026):** terminal features are free across all platforms; only AI is metered.
+The free tier ships 75-150 monthly credits.
+Build is $20/mo (1,500 credits), Business $50/user/mo, with batched/flex/priority queueing on top.
+So if you only want the block-based UX, never pay.

 **Best for**: Developers new to the terminal who want guidance, or teams that benefit from shared workflows.
 If the account requirement and closed source don't bother you, the UX is genuinely innovative.